epsrc-abcd/abcd-website/event/README.md

 Introduction
 ======

-* Session types have the potential to transform how we build interactive systems
+* Session types have the potential to transform how we build distributed, concurrent systems
 * Lots of interesting theoretical work has been done, and several research languages implemented
-* Mainstream adoption remains neglible to zero
+* Mainstream adoption remains neglible
 * Now would be a good time to take stock of where we are in terms of adding session types to practical languages